Get Help Today. (800) 516-4357

 Struggling with Alcohol Addiction?
 Get Help Now

-A minor in possession (MIP) offense means that a person who is under the legal drinking or drug use age is caught in possession of a substance.
-This can include alcohol, drugs, tobacco products, or related items, such as fake IDs.[1]
+A minor in possession (MIP) offense means that a person who is under the legal drinking or drug use age is caught in possession of a substance, such as alcohol.[1]

 MIP ordinances vary based on jurisdiction.
 Circumstances and penalties can include brief incarceration (more common for multiple offenses) and fines.